PG1818/PujasBookStore/PujasBookStore/README.txt

  Adding Crud product
   same as covertype
   made ProductController.cs same as category
- Add a new class in .Models Project.
+ Add a new class in .Models Project
-Adde the given code into it and saved the Product.cs file.
-Added the Migration which created the file in migration folder named 20221125032826_AddProductToDb Update Databse.
+Adde the given code into it and saved the Product.cs file Added the Migration which created the file in migration folder named 20221125032826_AddProductToDb Update Databse
-Checked the product in table of SQL server object Explorer.
-Added the required filed in the product.cs file
+Checked the product in table of SQL server object Explorer Added the required filed in the product.cs file
-Added the migration which created the file in migration folder with name 20221125035422_AddValidationToProduct Update the database.
+Added the migration which created the file in migration folder with name 20221125035422_AddValidationToProduct Update the database
-Created the ProductRepository.cs file in Repository folder.
-Created the IProductRepository.cs file in IRepository folder.
-Updated the ProductRepository.cs file withe the given code in ppt.
-Added the product in the UnitOfWork and IUnitOfWork Build the project.
+Created the ProductRepository.cs file in Repository folder Created the IProductRepository.cs file in IRepository folder Updated the ProductRepository.cs file withe the given code in ppt Added the product in the UnitOfWork and IUnitOfWork Build the project
-Push to Git.
+Push to Github
-Part 2.3.2 Completd Successfully.
+Part 2.3.2 Completd Successfully
-First PPT Completd.
+First PPT Completd

+Starting Part 3.2 Build the project
+Added the ProductController to the controller folder Modified that file and saved
+Added the package named Microsoft.AspNetCore.Mvc.Rendering in all projects Created the new file and named it ProductVM in the Models project Updated the file as said and added the using statement Comment the upsert code for now after modifying it Modifying the API created new folder in the view folder and named it Product Added new razor page in the view model
+Copied the category view razor page and changed the content created new Product.js file and save the changes in it Changed the index.cshtml chnages by adding new columns of other product Changing the _Layout.cshtml to add a new link of Product Run the project.
+Got an exception, Continue the run Commit to github.

+2022-11-24 11:10pm
+starting Part3.3
+Created Upsert in the Product folder copied the CoverType Upsert and Saved the file with some initial changes wrote the code in the Upsert file and saved it
+Added the script tag and those code
+Created the account on given link
+Copied the ID and pasted at appropriate place
+Changed the Model.ID into Model.Product.Id in Upsert Run the project done